 Jean Pierre Hollevoet, member of the Management Committee (Director Network Management)

 Mr Hollevoet (b.
 1962), who holds a technical engineering degree, is currently responsible for the Network Management Department at Fluvius.
-Previous to his current position, he was a.o. responsible for an operational infrastructure area, for asset management, and for supply chain & facility management, procurement at Eandis and Fluvius.
+Previous to his current position, he was a.o. responsible

 Areas of responsibility: asset planning & development